gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 ---
 layout: post
-title: The Country That Ate Its Own Geniuses — America and the Intellectuals It Could Not Love
+title: "The Country That Ate Its Own Geniuses: America and the Intellectuals It Could Not Love"
 date: 2025-03-17
 description: Poe died in a gutter.
 Melville died forgotten.
 Emily Dickinson published almost nothing in her lifetime.
-America does not merely ignore its geniuses — it has a specific, structural relationship with them that ends, repeatedly, in the same way.
+America does not merely ignore its geniuses, it has a specific, structural relationship with them that ends, repeatedly, in the same way.
-tags: skepsis, post-truth,
+tags: skepsis, post-truth, literature, EN,
 ---

 Edgar Allan Poe died on October 7, 1849,